nadermokhtar/gatsby-code-nose-to-tail/README.md

-This is for my personal blog
+This is for my personal blog.
 Gatsby.JS  on Netlify
 Goals:

 - Start a blog
 - Learn gatsby
 - Learn Graph QL